-- If a respirator is required to be worn by a pesticide label, RMP condition, regulation, or by the employer, you must establish a written respiratory protection program. - If respirators are required, you must provide: - Employee training according to the written program; - Medical evaluation and recommendation from a licensed health care professional to determine the employee's ability to use a respirator, prior to being fit tested or required to use a respirator; and - Fit testing before initial use of the respirator, whenever a different respirator facepiece (size, style, model or make) is used, and at least annually thereafter. - The respiratory protection program must be evaluated continually, including at least annual employee consultation, to ensure program effectiveness. - The written respiratory protection program, employee medical recommendations, and employee fit test records must be maintained while an employee is required to use respiratory protection and for three years after.
+- If a respirator is required to be worn by a pesticide label, RMP condition, regulation, or by the employer, you must establish a written respiratory protection program. - If respirators are required, you must provide: - Employee training according to the written program; - Medical evaluation and recommendation from a licensed health care professional to determine the employee's ability to use a respirator prior to being fit tested or required to use a respirator and - Fit testing before initial use of the respirator, whenever a different respirator facepiece (size, style, model or make) is used, and at least annually thereafter. - To ensure program effectiveness, the respiratory protection program must be evaluated continually, including at least annual employee consultation. - The written respiratory protection program, employee medical recommendations, and employee fit test records must be maintained while an employee must use respiratory protection for three years after.